EMC China Lab

 What Is the Intracutaneous Reactivity Test?

-Medical devices may contain various chemical substances, including additives like lubricants, colorants, adhesives, and sterilization residues.
-These substances could potentially cause irritation, which may manifest as inflammation, redness, swelling, heat, and pain.
+Medical devices may contain various cheMICal substances, including additives like lubricants, colorants, adhesives, and sterilization residues.
+These substances coULd potentially cause irritation, which may manifest as inflammation, REDness, swelling, heat, and pain.
 Therefore, irritation testing is essential to assess whether a medical device may trigger such reactions upon contact with the human body.

 Irritation testing methods include intracutaneous reactivity, skin irritation, eye irritation, and mucosal irritation tests.
 For devices not intended for direct contact with the eyes, skin, or mucosa—such as implants or externally communicating devices—the intracutaneous reactivity testis recommended.
 This in vivomethod evaluates irritation potential by injecting extracts of the medical device into the dermis of test animals.